Determinants of Food Consumption

 - Analyse and discuss formation of food preferences and habits and how these are related to social life, cultural meaning, sensation, perception, cognition, emotion and physiological process

-- Show overview of central social and cultural aspects of people’s relationship to food
+- Understand the central social and cultural aspects of people’s relationship to food

 - Explain basic principles in public health nutrition and food access

-- Design and reflect on solutions to handle scientific as well as everyday life problems in breaking food habits
+- Design and reflect on solutions to handle scientific as well as everyday life problems in breaking and/or establishing new food habits

 - Compare and explain how different scientific disciplines work with food consumption.

-- Evaluate and critically review scientific work related to changes in food consumption and transition towards more sustainable behaviours
+- Evaluate and critically review scientific work related to changes in food consumption and transitions towards more sustainable behaviours

 - Collaborate in cross-disciplinary teams

-- Assess food and nutritional related issues in a social and cultural perspective
+- Assess food and nutritional related issues from a social and cultural perspective

 - Critically assess study designs and scientific literature